Blinatumomab

 6 Lymphopenia includes lymphocyte count decreased and lymphopenia.

-7 Tachycardia includes sinus tachycardia, supraventricular tachycardia and tachycardia.
+7 Tachycardia includes sinus tachycardia, supraventricular tachycardia, tachycardia, atrial tachycardia and ventricular tachycardia.

 8 Hypotension includes blood pressure decreased and hypotension.